Also for those who don’t market because they don’t know how.

 Golden Key: Oct.
 13 (Sat) 20 downloads.

 With all the bright pink on the site and the name, you’d think this place would be geared to romance readers.
 But they have plenty of genres there, including fantasy and sci-fi.

 Golden Key: Oct.
 14 (Sun) 13 downloads

 Golden Key: Oct.
 15 (M) 5 downloads

 Allows promotion of same book with 90-day break.
 May request promotions of up to three books within a 24-hour period.
 No guarantee of date unless you pay.
 Free is Amazon only.
 Must request a date at least 48 hours in advance.
-You have to subscribe to their email lists, which I think is technically a GDPR infraction, but I’m going to kick up a fuss about it.
+You have to subscribe to their email lists, which I think is technically a GDPR infraction, but I’m not going to kick up a fuss about it.
 Besides, their newsletter isn’t bad—I picked up a couple of free books from it.